Nora Knows

 • She doesn’t reward fake discounts

-Nora’s job is to give you the truth — what you do with it is up to you.
+Nora’s job is to help you make a better buying decision — what you do with that is up to you.

 How Nora Works | Nora Knows